wustl-oncology/cloud-workflows/README.md

 ## Some Other Solution

 Every solution has things it's good at and things it's not.
-Again, the primary focus here in GMS integration.
+Again, the primary focus here is GMS integration.
 If you're in a situation that requires high scalability, mostly meaning highly parallelized workflows, and you don't have need for the benefits that GMS provides, what we have here is probably not your best option.